tanmayjoshi28/Vision-OTT-Frontend/README.md

 ## Development server
 Navigate to project directory from your shell
-Run `npm install` to install dependencies
+Run `npm install` to install dependencies.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding